Enzo-Cerini/mesMusics/readme_en.md

 * The **_onCreate()_** and **_onStart()_** procedures are also important because they allow the creation and launching of the application.
 * In addition, the **_addToPlaylist()_** procedure allows music to be added to the user's playlist using an "Add" button.
 * The procedure **_switchToAccueil()_** and **_switchToPlaylist()_** allows to switch between the home of the application and the user's playlist.
 * We also have implemented small methods such as **_start()_**, **_pause_**, **_playNext()_** or even **_playPrev()_** which allows you to manage the music.

-* Nous avons également mis en place les petites méthodes tels que **_start()_**, **_pause_**, **_playNext()_** ou encore **_playPrev()_** qui permette de gérer la musique.

 ### :black_medium_small_square: AddPlayslitActivity
-Cette activité permet l'ajout de musique dans la playlist de l'utilisateur à l'aide d'un bouton mis en place dans la page d'accueil de l'application.
-Lorsque l'utilisateur appuie sur le bouton d'ajout, un message lui est affiché afin de lui demander s'il souhaite vraiment ajouter cette musique à sa playlist.
-L'utilisateur répond grâce à deux boutons mis à sa disposition :
-* Ajouter, qui va permettre d'ajouter la musique à sa playlist (**_confirmAddToPlaylist()_**).
-* Annuler, qui va permettre de revenir à la page d'accueil de l'application et qui n'ajoute pas la musique sélectionné à la playlist de l'utilisateur (**_goToMenu()_**).
-Après avoir crée une playlist, l'utilisateur est en mesure d'écouter sa playlist comme il le souhaite.
+This activity allows the addition of music in the user's playlist using a button set up in the home page of the application.
+When the user presses the add button, a message is displayed asking him if he really wants to add this music to his playlist.
+The user responds thanks to two buttons available to him :
+* Add, which will allow you to add the music to your playlist (**_confirmAddToPlaylist()_**).
+* Cancel, which will allow to return to the home page of the application and which does not add the selected music to the user's playlist (**_goToMenu()_**).
+After creating a playlist, the user is able to listen to their playlist as they wish.

 ### :black_medium_small_square: AudioInfosActivity
-Cette activité permet d'afficher les détails de la musique sélectionnée tels que le titre, l'artiste, l'album et la durée.
-Cela grâce à la méthode **_initSongInfos()_**.
-Elle possède également un bouton qui va permettre de revenir à l'accueil.
+Use this activity to view details of the selected music such as title, artist, album, and duration.
+This, thanks to **_initSongInfos()_** method.
+It also has a button that will allow you to return to the reception.

 ## :black_medium_square: Intents
-Notre applications se décompose en activités distinctes les unes des autres.
-Les méthodes de nos différentes activités doivent pouvoir s'enchaîner et s'appeler, c'est pourquoi il faut mettre en place entres-elles une communication en utilisant des **_Intents_**.
-Celles-ci permettent d'envoyer des messages d'une activité vers une autre.
+Our application break down into activities that are distinct from each other.
+The methods of our different activities must be able to link and call each other, this is why we must set up a communication between them using **_Intents_**.
+These allow you to send messages from one activity to another.
-* Ainsi, nous utilisons, dans le MainActivity, un **_Intent_** nommé *"playIntent"* qui nous permet de lancer notre application à travers la méthode **_onStart()_**.
+* So we use in the MainActivity, an **_Intent_** nommé *"playIntent"* qui nous permet de lancer notre application à travers la méthode **_onStart()_**.
 Cette Intent est également utilisé lorsque l'application est détruite, soit dans la méthode **_onDestroy()_**.
 Nous utilisons également des Intents afin de pouvoir naviguer à travers les différentes activités, soit vers l'activité AddPlaylistActivity (swithToConfirmPlaylist) ou encore vers l'activité AudioInfoActivity (switchToAudioInfos()).
 * Nous utilisons également un **_Intent_** nommé *myIntent* crée dans la classe AddPlaylistActivity afin de pouvoir revenir sur la page d'accueil de l'application.
 * Enfin, nous utilisons un **_Intent_** dans la classe AudioInfosActivity afin de pouvoir retourner sur l'accueil de l'application.